 The extension uses little scripts, called badgets.
 Each badget is designed for a particular webpage and you can get more here.
 There are not a huge number of badgets available at this time, however it is an interesting concept, especially when you combine it with the Faviconize Tab add-on.

-This one is again one of my favorites.
-Enso Launcher for your browser.
+This one is again one of my favorites.is like Enso Launcher for your browser.
 Hit SHIFT+X to open up the UI.
-Just type the action keyword followed by the parameters (if there are any).is like
+Just type the action keyword followed by the parameters (if there are any).

 (i.e) to search Make Use Of on Google you would: Hit Shift + X, type google and then type in Make Use of and hit enter.
 There are many more complex commands like “play.song”.
 You can even write your own commands for Devo.